snikch/jquery.dirtyforms/README.md

 - Supports multiple forms.
 - Works on forms of any size.
 - Wide browser support.
+- Advanced state management - tracks the original values of fields so they are "clean" when reset to the original value.
 - Works with your existing dialog framework for the best user experience (optional).
 - Falls back to the browser's dialog (if the browser supports it).
 - Pluggable helper system that reads and updates the dirty state of common rich text editor frameworks (optional).